mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 unable to meaningfully contribute to a colony's initial workforce, who are revived last for this reason.

-Refer to The Journal of the Travellers' Aid Society Volume 6 (page 9) for the downport module's statistics.
+Refer to The Journal of the Travellers' Aid Society Volume6 (page 9) for the downport module's statistics.
 This module forms the colony's initial headquarters.
 Most functions are intended to eventually be replaced with more advanced, locally constructed buildings.
 The